joelcorey/findit-api/README.md

 * track proxy performance using rating system
 * put filters in database from flat file
 * add life cycle to filters so that older filters automatically die
+* add right click contextual menu to remove search result and add to filters from front end, to include API endpoint
+* group exact match search result titles under first result to clean up results listing, handle on backend or frontend?